typhoonworks/usher_web/guides/getting-started.md

 ## Configuration

+### Usher Library Configuration

-Usher Web itself doesn't require any configuration.
-However, you do need to configure the underlying [Usher library](https://hexdocs.pm/usher) that Usher Web depends on.
+You need to configure the underlying [Usher library](https://hexdocs.pm/usher) that Usher Web depends on.

 Configure Usher in your `config/config.exs` file.